Criminal Justice (CRIJ)

 Department: College of Arts and Sciences

 An examination of the research methodologies used in the evaluation of crime and criminal justice systems.
-The fundamentals of research design, interpretation, and communication of results will be provided.
+The course will provide students with a foundation in research design, analysis, interpretation, and communication of results.

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS